 which, in either case, shall be valid to all intents and purposes, as part of

-of three fourths of the several States within ten years of its submission to
+of seven-eighths of the several States within ten years of its submission to

 the states; provided that no state, without its consent, shall be deprived of